72

 Why does an Ethernet cable have four pairs?

 10BASE-T saw first light as StarLAN that made use of the already existing twisted-pair category 3 telephone cabling (instead of the dedicated coax that 10BASE5/2 required).
-That cabling standard ...
+That multi-purpose cabling ...

 28